opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.markdown

 -   Eclipse IDE
 -   ADT and CDT plugins for Eclipse

-If you need help with anything of the above, you may refer to our @ref android_dev_intro guide.
+If you need help with anything of the above, you may refer to our @ref tutorial_android_dev_intro guide.

 If you encounter any error after thoroughly following these steps, feel free to contact us via [OpenCV4Android](https://groups.google.com/group/android-opencv/) discussion group or OpenCV [Q&A